 As far as the impact on CSWD MRF and paying back the bond, staff have done some analysis on what expansion would do to the MRF.
 For example, this bill would likely pull out quality commodities, including PET and aluminum.
 The exact cost is hard to estimate, as price goes up and down, and we don't have clear understanding of what the redemption rates will be versus the blue bin system.
-The way the bill is being changed, the language is much more aggressive.
-Producer responsibility management of program will have to meet certain goals, the redemption rate will increase if these goals are not met.
+The way the bill is being changed, the language is much more aggressive to producer responsibility for management of program will have to meet certain goals, the redemption rate will increase if these goals are not met.
 Eventually, the assumption is that we'll see more materials being redeemed over single stream.
 J. Holliday gave testimony to House committee and may give testimony to the Senate.
 Further research is needed, for example, the Producer Responsibility Organization does have to do an analysis to determine the impact.
-S. Reeves noted paper and fiber products are 78% of what we take.
-The new MRF is designed to maximize the fiber products and we're targeting materials such as Polypropylene, which have a strong market and are growing.
-Plans for mitigating the effects of the proposed bottle bill is ongoing.
+S. Reeves noted paper and fiber products are 70% of what we take.
+The new MRF is designed to maximize the fiber products and we're including new materials, specifically Polypropylene, which has a strong market and is growing.
+Planning on mitigating effects of the proposed bottle bill is ongoing.